synaq/api-quick-start/README.md

 The API supports migrating domains between products by linking a domain to an appropriately configured new package.
 This allows resellers to easily up-sell end customers to product bundles with new options, or to move them to products which do not include services which they do not need, rather than having to cancel an account entirely.

 The procedure for migrating between products is explained in detail in the section on [Migrating a domain from one product to another](#migrating-a-domain-from-one-product-to-another)

+## Moving domains between companies

+The API supports moving domains between any two companies to which the user has access.
+This is done by configuring a new package on the company to which the domain should move, with special configuration to indicate that a domain move should take place, and linking the domain to that new package.

+The procedure for moving domains between companies explained in detail in the section on [Moving a domain from one company to another](#moving-a-domain-from-one-company-to-another)

 ## Product bundles